mellowagain/Titan/README.md

 #### Accounts file

 Here is the syntax of the accounts.json.
-You may read more about it on the [wiki](https://github.com/Marc3842h/Titan/wiki/Creating-a-accounts.json).
+More information about the syntax can be found on the [wiki](https://github.com/Marc3842h/Titan/wiki/Creating-a-accounts.json).

 ```js
 {